Pokémon Red, Blue, and Yellow: Story

 While visiting the region's cities, the player will encounter special establishments called Gyms.
 Inside these buildings are Gym Leaders, each of whom the player must defeat in a Pokémon battle to obtain a total of eight Gym Badges.
-Once the badges are acquired, the player is given permission to enter the Indigo League, which consists of the best Pokémon trainers in the region.
-There the player will battle the Elite Four and finally the new Champion: the player's rival.
-Also, throughout the game, the player will have to battle against the forces of Team Rocket, a criminal organization that abuses/uses the Pokémon for various crimes.
+Once the badges are acquired, the player is given permission to enter the Kanto League in the Indigo Plateau, which consists of the best Pokémon Trainers in the region.
+There the player will battle the Elite Four and finally the new Kanto League Champion: the player's rival.
+Throughout, the player battles Team Rocket, a criminal organization that uses the Pokémon for various crimes.
 They devise numerous plans for stealing rare Pokémon, which the player must foil.

 Setting

 Pokémon Red and Blue take place in the region of Kanto, which is based on the real-life Kantō region in Japan.
 This is one distinct region, as shown in later games, with different geographical habitats for the 151 existing Pokémon species, along with human-populated towns and cities and Routes connecting locations with one another.
 Some areas are only accessible once the player learns a special ability or gains a special item.
 Kanto has multiple settlements: Pallet Town, Viridian City, Pewter City, Cerulean City, Vermillion City, Lavender Town, Celadon City, Fuchsia City, Saffron City, Cinnabar Island, and the Indigo Plateau.
 All of these other than Pallet Town, Lavender Town, and Indigo Plateau have a gym with a leader who serves as a boss, and the battles against the Elite Four and final rival battle occur at Indigo Plateau.
 Areas in which the player can catch Pokémon range from caves (such as Mt.
 Moon, Rock Tunnel, Seafoam Islands, and Cerulean Cave) to the sea, where the kinds of Pokémon available to catch varies.
 For example, Tentacool can only be caught either through fishing or when the player is in a body of water, while Zubat can only be caught in a cave.